killthebuddh4/gadfly-go/README.md

 # gadfly

-__gadfly__ is an experimental programming language and treewalk interpreter, written in `go`, and designed for autonomous program synthesis.
+__gadfly__ is an experimental programming language and treewalk interpreter designed for autonomous program synthesis.
 To this end, the core language is intended to be very simple, very regular, and amenable to certain kinds of analysis and metaprogramming.
 It is heavily inspired by [scheme](https://www.scheme.org/) and [ruby](https://www.ruby-lang.org/en/).
 It is dynamically and strongly typed.